Tents For Camping Reviews and Guide

 When choosing family size tents these will offer better weather protection than the others, although they will restrict room more than a large tunnel or cabin style tent.

-For backpacking this is a much bigger subject with many tents representing the dome style.
-These we would call backpacking tents rather than a style, which we discuss in the backpacking tent article further.
+For backpacking this is a much bigger subject because many tents are sold named, dome style.
+I would call many of them backpacking tents rather than a style, which we discuss in the backpacking tent article's further.

 Cabin Style Tents

 These often have screened rooms to convert into a bedroom or to keep open to be used for a large room.
-The walls are very close to, if not vertical, which is why they have become so popular, offering ample room to move around.
+The walls are near vertical, which is why they have become so popular, offering ample room to move around.

-The cabin style family size tents would not be used for winter camping and are not designed for this.
+The cabin style family size tents are not be used for winter camping, but for summer camping for a large family, I rate them as no1.

 Camping Hammock

-These have advantages and disadvantages with many having a personal preference for what works well for them when backpacking.
+These have advantages and disadvantages with many having a personal preference for what works well for them when backpacking lightweight.

 Tarp Tent

-Tarp tents are some minimalist's choice when searching for the best tents suitable for backpacking light.
+Tarp tents are the minimalist's choice when searching for the best tents suitable for backpacking light.

 These are a basic shelter to protect a user from the rain whilst keeping it light, with some users loving them and other backpackers wanting a more comfortable shelter that also keeps the bugs at bay.